Skip to main content

 3MT® will help you hone an important skill needed as a graduate student and professional.
 The ability to distill complex information into a short speech with high impact for a lay audience is a valuable skill for all aspects of one’s life.

 If that is not reason enough, how about this?
 The top winner in WCU’s competition will receive a $500 tuition award to be credited to their student account.
 Second-place and People's Choice winners will each receive a $250 tuition award.
-The first-place winner will represent WCU at the Council of Southern Graduate Schools regional competition on March 5-7, 2020 in Birmingham, AL (expenses paid).
+The first-place winner will represent WCU at the Council of Southern Graduate Schools regional competition in March 2025 in Dallas, TX (expenses paid).

 YouTube has examples of good 3MT® presentations.
 An effective presentation tells the audience why the research is important, and it hooks the audience early.
 A metaphor or comparison is also useful for the audience.
 Be sure to tell the audience what your research reveals, but do not bog them down in the minutia.
 The Graduate School will provide coaching for students.
 You can learn more about 3MT® here: http://threeminutethesis.org.